starlight-traveler/digital-integrated-circuits/README.md

-## Digital Integrated Circuitd Working Group
+## Digital Integrated Circuits Working Group
 ----

 Do the following: